canonical/ubuntu-core-docs/docs/tutorials/try-pre-built-images/install-on-a-device/install-on-renesas.md

 This configuration enables SCIF (Serial Communication Interface with FIFO).

-Now connect the microUSB cable between your board and the host PC.
-This will be used for both power and to transfer the bootloader with UART.
+Now connect the microUSB cable between your board and the host PC, for data, and then the USB Type-C cable for power.

 ## Flash the bootloader